bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 # Future Releases

-Building upon the first release, we plan to add the additional presenter and moderator capabilities to the HTML5 client, including.
+Building upon the first release, we plan to add the additional presenter and moderator capabilities to the HTML5 client, including:

   * Upload slides
-  * Whitebaord controls (pan/zoom and annotations, such as draw and text tool)
+  * Whiteboard controls (pan/zoom and annotations, such as draw and text tool)
   * Two-way webcam
   * Share desktop
   * All remaining moderator capabilities, including